laradevitt/gatsby-themes/themes/gatsby-theme-just-basics/README.md

         canonicalurls: {
           siteUrl: 'https://example.com', // required property
         },
-        // Preact.
-        // Disabled by default.
-If you need to enable it, set it to true.
-        preact: true,
         // Preconnect.
         // Disabled by default.
 For more options, see docs for gatsby-plugin-preconnect.
         preconnect: {